elbywan/wretch/README.md

 #### defaults(opts: Object, mixin: boolean = false)

-Set default fetch options which will be used for every subsequent requests.
+Sets default fetch options which will be used for every subsequent requests.

 ```js
 // Interestingly enough, default options are mixed in :